Crunchyalex/AnalogForms/README.md

 As we saw with hidding / showing a section, Cognito Forms provides a basic interface for applying logic.
 But you can also create custom conditional logic written with code!
 [CognitoForms documentation](https://www.cognitoforms.com/support/)

-Jonas and I investigated a bit and found the code to be something Microsoft related.
+Jonas and I investigated a bit, and found the code to be something Microsoft related.
 _Which later turned out to be Visual Basic._
 Knowing this, we coded this!